n8ta/Herpetology/README.md

 - Zoom in feature (May 31, 2019)
 - Ensure "photos" scraped are actually photos not html pages titled .jpg, lol that was a weird bug.
 (May 30, 2019)
 - Migrate to AWS and import herpmapper data (20k images!)
 (May 29, 2019)
+- Import data from herpmapper (May 28, 2019)
 - Publish alpha 1.0.0 (May 28, 2019)
 - Get in touch with herpmapper about getting data officially (May 25, 2019)
 - Restructure models to support more detailed taxonomy superfamilies etc. (May 24, 2019)